danchoi/ngrender/README.md

 ## Use cases

-Server-side AngularJS templating is useful in some situations.
+Server-side AngularJS templating may useful in some situations, such as

-E.g.,
+* You want to reusing AngularJS web templates for HTML email generation.

-1. Reusing AngularJS web templates for HTML email generation
+* You want to render a very large array of JSON objects in an AngularJS ng-repeat loop.
-2. Rendering a very large array of JSON objects in an AngularJS ng-repeat loop has bad performance in a web browser and in some cases can't even happen
+  This has terrible performance in the web browser and in some cases can't even happen.
-3. Because you like AngularJS's templating language
+* You like AngularJS's templating language and want to use for more than just in the web browser JavaScript MVC layer.

 ## Prerequisites